SAP/ui5-linter/README.md

 It checks JavaScript, TypeScript, XML, JSON, and other files in your project and reports findings.

 ## Features
-UI5 linter scans your UI5 project ands detects code which won't work when running your project with [UI5 2.x](https://community.sap.com/t5/open-source-blogs/introducing-openui5-2-x/ba-p/13580633).
+UI5 linter scans your UI5 project and detects problems that might cause it to not run smoothly with [UI5 2.x](https://community.sap.com/t5/open-source-blogs/introducing-openui5-2-x/ba-p/13580633).

 * Usage of deprecated UI5 libraries
 * Usage of deprecated UI5 framework APIs